Bone Marrow Suppression During Cancer Treatment in Children

 How is bone marrow suppression treated in a child?

 Treatment for bone marrow suppression will depend on your child’s symptoms, age, and general health.
-It will also depend on how severe the condition is.
+It will also depend on how bad the condition is.
 While your child is having chemo, their blood cell levels will be checked often.
 Your child may be given medicines to help the bone marrow make more blood cells.
 Talk with your child’s healthcare providers about the risks, benefits, and possible side effects of all medicines.

 To help prevent bleeding, have your child: